+To maintain a short-range Transportation Improvement Program (TIP).
 To coordinate with state and local agencies on program and project development to implement MPO plans and studies to achieve regional goals and desired outcomes.
 To identify opportunities to implement MPO projects, plans and programs through community and agency partnerships, grants and other funding programs, and during routine roadway operation and maintenance activities.